Censorship Industrial Complex as a tool of PsyOps and a global tool of control is very potent. Action is happening against it in the US now.

 “History has shown there are no invincible armies.” ― Joseph Stalin

 Many centuries back, India’s ascent was predicated on its universities and Ashrams, or schools of learning.
-The kings, the wealthy and the powerful made substantial investments into their establishment and upkeep.
+The kings, the wealthy, and the powerful made substantial investments in their establishment and upkeep.

-The influence and power of those institutions was wide and extensive.
+The influence and power of those institutions were wide and extensive.
 They were areas of expertise.

 That tradition was lost.

-The Universities are not mere curriculum and degree spewing establishments.
-They can, if they are intertwined with the state governing and security structure, become agents of global power and change.
+Universities are not mere curriculum and degree-spewing establishments.
+They can if they are intertwined with the state governing and security structure, become agents of global power and change.
 Also proliferation of certain agendas.